UGANDA FOOD | FOOD IN UGANDA

-A Uganda rolex is a chapatti sandwiched with fried egg omelette along with tomato, onion, and cabbage.
+A Uganda Rolex is a chapatti sandwiched with fried egg omelet along with tomato, onion, and cabbage.
 It can come with other ingredients as well.

-The word “rolex” originates from its preparing process, with the chapati and the omelette rolled together.
+The word “Rolex” originates from its preparing process, with the chapati and the omelet rolled together.